 We love visiting a good local farmers market with our kids and the Ocean Beach Farmers Market did not disappoint.

 How could you not be happy with live music, fresh produce, delicious local food, alternative stores, and clothes, and jewelry?

 They close off the main street on Wednesdays between 4 and 8pm for it.

-We wandered up one side, then stopped into Belching Beaver Brewery for a quick local craft IPA brew, and the kids enjoyed a game of jenga, before wandering down the other side.
+We wandered up one side, then stopped at Belching Beaver Brewery for a quick local craft IPA brew, and the kids enjoyed a game of Jenga, before wandering down the other side.

 We also found Mystech where we spent some time learning about the natural healing energy of 7.83HZ and mother nature (duh) and bought a bracelet for all of us to counteract all the computer time we have and exposure to harmful EMFs.

-We then listened to some of the live music, which had the street jammed and pumping and then grabbed a healthy quinoa bowl from Fresh of the Bowls Street Food for dinner.
+We then listened to some live music, which had the street jammed and pumping, and then grabbed a healthy quinoa bowl from Fresh of the Bowls Street Food for dinner.